libmir/dcv/README.md

 This library is in early development stage.

 ## Dependencies
-Library is based on scientific libraries from [DlangScinece](https://github.com/DlangScience)
+Library should be primarilly based on scientific libraries from [DlangScience](https://github.com/DlangScience).